payz0/ppdb/README.md

 # Ppdb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project PPDB for sekolah was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Development server